All Episodes

 Isn't that logical?

-It is logical, but a generation, for example, in aviation terms, might not be too exciting to you and I. In other words, at Area 51, it is proper, the actual base, the actual area that we know as Area 51, is probably restricted to conventional weapons development.
+It is logical, but a generation, for example, in aviation terms might not be too exciting to you and I. In other words, at Area 51, it is proper, the actual base, the actual area that we know as Area 51, is probably restricted to conventional weapons development.

-If we're going to talk about flying saucers, we're probably talking somewhere Behind Area 51.
+If we're going to talk about flying saucers, we're probably talking somewhere behind Area 51, deeper in the restricted zone.

 All right.

-All right, we will explore that option with Glenn Campbell in just a moment.
+We will explore that option with Glenn Campbell in just a moment.

 We'll be right back.

-You don't have to put up with the press for time.
+You don't have to put up.

 Glenn, we're back.